George Weah: Humanitarianism

 Weah is a devoted humanitarian for his war-torn country.
 During his playing career he became a UN Goodwill Ambassador.
 At the 2004 ESPY Awards at the Kodak Theatre, Los Angeles, Weah won the Arthur Ashe Courage Award for his efforts.
 He has also been named a UNICEF Goodwill Ambassador, a role which he has suspended in his political career.
 Off the football pitch, he stood out throughout his career for his initiatives to fight against racism in the game.

 Football and children

 Weah has tried to use football as a way to bring happiness and promote education for children in Liberia.
 In 1998, Weah launched a CD called Lively Up Africa featuring the singer Frisbie Omo Isibor and eight other African football stars.
 The proceeds from this CD went to children's programs in the countries of origin of the athletes involved.

-Weah was President of the Junior Professionals, a former football team he founded in Monrovia in 1994.
+Weah was President of Junior Professional, a former football club he founded in Monrovia in 1994.
 As a way to encourage young people to remain in school, the club's only requirement for membership was school attendance.
 Many of the young people, recruited from all over Liberia, went on to play for the Liberian national team.
 Weah was also actively involved with youth programs in a Liberian enclave on Staten Island, New York, when he resided there for a time.